changeofpace/VivienneVMM/README.md

 ```

-If we print the log elements again then we can see that the breakpoint is inactive:
+If we print the log elements again then we see that the breakpoint is inactive:

 ```
 > PrintEptBpLogElements 1
-EPTBP Log #1 | PID: 5600, Address: 000000014000104C, BP: X , Status: Inactive, KeyedRegisterContext RAX
+EPTBP Log #1 | PID: 5600, Address: 000000014000104C, BP: X , Status: Inactive, KeyedRegister RAX
     NumberOfElements: 4, MaxIndex: 409
     Elements:
         0   rip: 000000014000104C flg: 0000000000010202